BioKlustering: a web app for semi-supervised learning of maximally imbalanced genomic data: Methods

 \textit{Spectral clustering.} This algorithm \cite{pentney2005spectral} exploits the potential of eigenvalues of the matrix derived from the input data.
 In spectral clustering, the input data will be treated as a graph, and each sequence will represent a vertex in the graph.
 Then, the vertices in the graph will be partitioned based on their similarities.
 Parameters of this model are the minimum and maximum kmer length, the random seed, the number of classes, and the manner in which we assign labels when the input is projected to a lower dimension space (denoted label assignment option).

-The semi-supervised version of spectral clustering will find the optimal parameter values (kmer length and label assignment option) that maximizes the predictive accuracy of the observed labels.
-We again use Algorithm \ref{algo:assignClusters} (Appendix) to assign output labels from running the spectral clustering algorithm to the input labels.
+We again use Algorithm 2 (Appendix) to map estimated output labels to the original input labels in the semi-supervised setting.

 For all three algorithms, the predicted labels and embedded kmer data can be used to visualize the clusters using principle component analysis (PCA) or t-distributed stochastic neighbor embedding (t-SNE).